csc-training/summerschool/hpc-ai/docs/03-gpu-computation.md

 # Key Takeaways

-- FLOPs are a function of input, not just model size.
+- FLOP count depends also on input, not just model size
-- VRAM usage is dominated by activations, especially in deep models.
+- VRAM usage is dominated by activations, especially in deep models
   - We have control over the `batch_size`
-- Mixed precision and parallelism help reach closer to max achievable FLOPs.
+- Mixed precision and parallelism help reach closer to max achievable FLOPS
-- Always measure real-time training performance to understand bottlenecks.
+- Always measure real-time training performance to understand bottlenecks